Thomastasa/CodeExamples/readme.md

 ## weather.js

-This script is designed to look though a dat file ```data_weather.dat``` and evaluate which day has the the lowest temperature variance.
+This script is designed to look through a dat file ```data_weather.dat``` and evaluate which day has the the lowest temperature variance.
 This was my first attempt and it sorts every header parameter.

 Run script in a terminal with Node.js: